parsasi/merchants-of-simplicity/README.md

 > Build, deploy, and scale your apps with unparalleled ease – from your first user to your billionth

 -- Render

+> The world’s fastest and most _______ cloud databases

+-- PlanetScale

+---

+## Let's play a game

+> Build in a weekend, Scale to millions

+-- Supabase

+> Build, deploy, and scale your apps with unparalleled ease – from your first user to your billionth

+-- Render

+> The world’s fastest and most scalable cloud databases

+-- PlanetScale

 ---